Why Does My Dog’s Breath Smell Like Fish? 3 Reasons & What to Do

 By Ed Malaker

 As pet owners, we experience our pets engaging in some pretty strange behavior.
 In some cases, we’ll wish we could get it on film, and other times, it can leave us confused or even angry.
-Strange behavior can also be a symptom that something is wrong with your pet, especially if it’s a strange smell.
+Strange behavior can also be a sign that something is wrong with your pet, especially if it involves a strange smell.
 So, it’s not unusual to start asking questions if your dog’s breath suddenly starts to smell like fish.
 If this has happened to you, keep reading while we look at the reasons that might be behind your dog smelling like fish as well as what you can do about it.

 The 3 Reasons Dog’s Breath Smells Like Fish

-1. It’s In The Food
+1. It’s in the Food

 What Can I Do About My Dog’s Breath

-You can try to switch brands to find one that masks the fish smell better.
+Since your dog’s fishy breath is normal considering your dog’s diet, you should not be worried at all.
+If you can’t stand the smell, you can try to switch brands to find one that masks the fish smell better.
 However, omega fats are extremely helpful, so you should try to find a way to keep them in your pet’s diet.
 They can help your dog maintain a shiny coat and help reduce inflammation, among many other things.

 2. It Could Be Halitosis